Going the Distance

 This is where my knack for lateral thinking really shines.
 If you have an envelope that’s non-white how do you handle address labels?
 Most of the labels I’ve encountered are bright white.
 Great for elegant card/envelope combos, bad for non-white envelopes.

-Enter the Dymo 30254 (link) label.
-It's the standard Dymo address label but clear.
-Perfect for having a very legible label without destroying the envelope's aesthetic and ethos.
+Enter the Dymo 30254 address labels (link).
+It’s the standard Dymo address label but clear.
+Perfect for having a very legible label without destroying the envelope’s aesthetic and ethos.

 I even discovered they have a pre-made template that features an image on the left side of the label.
 The image sits right next to the address.
 Their printers also have some surprising resolution.
 I did some testing and was amazed at the image clarity.
 It may be grayscale but you can do a lot with the Dymo printers and address labels.